fansalon/testing_peak_calling_cutntag/README.md

 ## Rationale behind nf_core CUT&Run pipeline and custom code from SEACR GitHub
 Both approaches convert the BAM file to bedgraph by ```bedtools genomecov```.
 However, while nf_core CUT&Run pipeline generates the bedgraph directly from the BAM file, SEACR GitHub suggests to first get the fragment coordinates from the BAM and then to convert such a file to bedgraph.

+The main difference is that the approach reccomended by SEACR GitHub ensures that bedgraph files reflect the density across read *pairs* rather than individual reads.

 Following the code developed in the bedtools genomecov module of the nf_core CUT&Run pipeline (https://github.com/nf-core/cutandrun/blob/master/modules/nf-core/bedtools/genomecov/main.nf)